dperrymorrow/re-bars/docs/_src/md/introduction.md

 ReBars is just a Handlebars instance with helpers added.
 The main one being a [watch](#the-watch-helper) block helper that lets you tell ReBars what and when to re-render.

 > If you have used Handlebars, you already know ReBars

->> example counter

-Each time the value passed to watch is changed, that block will re-render.
-No JSX diffing, no re-render of entire template.
-The block function from the helper is stored at first render, and simply invoked again each time a value changes.